skippyr/river-dreams/README.md

 - Your local IPV4 address.
 - Your disk use percentage.
 - Your battery status and remaining charge, if any.
-- A calendar.
+- A calendar showing the week day, month and day.
-- A clock.
+- A clock showing the hour and minute.
 - A decorator when you are the root user.
-- A decorator for exit codes.
+- A decorator for success and fail exit codes.
+- The active Python virtual environment, if you have sourced one.
-- Your active directory path, shorting it when inside of a git repo.
+- Your active directory path, shorting it when inside of a git repository.
-- The active branch, when inside of a git repo.
+- The active branch, when inside of a git repository.
 - A decorator when you can not modify the active directory.

 Its right prompt displays: